Do I need a lawyer for an image copyright dispute?

 Copyright

-Copyright is a recognition of the ‘creative stamp’ expended by an author in creating a piece of work and provides an automatic, unregistered right of protection which lasts for up to 70 years from the death of the owner.
-With conventions such as the Berne convention bringing together countries from around the world, copyright afforded in the owner’s home country can often be extended to many global jurisdictions.
+Copyright is a recognition of the ‘creative stamp’ expended by a person in creating a piece of work and provides an automatic, unregistered right of protection which lasts for up to 70 years from the death of the owner.

 Be it music, art or literary works, copyright provides a long-lasting form of protection.
-Something that is lesser known by the public however is that copyright work is automatically owned by the author (unless they are an employee carrying out the work in the course of their employment in which case it is owned by the employer) and not the individual or company instructing the work to be created.
+However, something that is lesser known by the public is that copyright work is automatically owned by the creator (unless they are an employee carrying out the work in the course of their employment, in which case it is owned by the employer) and not the individual or company instructing the work to be created.
 The only way copyright ownership can change hands is through an express assignment.
 In the absence of such an assignment, the use of the work is likely to be (where authorised) permitted through an express or implied licence.
-This can often be the cause of disputes especially where the author believes that they had only permitted use of their work for a certain purpose and the benefitting party has other ideas.
-So, before I move on, please do not forget to agree these issues in writing!
+This can often be the cause of disputes, especially where the creator believes that they had only permitted the use of their work for a certain purpose and the benefitting party has other ideas (so, before we move on, please do not forget to agree these issues in writing!).

 1. Whether the other party is authorised to claim against you;